 About Connections in Recovery:

-Since 2011, Connections in Recovery (CiR), an international addiction and mental health treatment consulting company that offers expertise in interventions, case management, recovery companions, and coaching, has been a vital resource to individuals across the country.
+Since 2011, Connections in Recovery (CiR), an international addiction and mental health treatment consulting company that offers expertise in mental health companions and mental health coaches, interventions, case management, recovery companions and coaching, and treatment placement, has been a vital resource to individuals across the country.
 Their mission then, and today, is to help connect families and individuals struggling with addiction and mental health disorders with the best providers, professionals, recovery companions and treatment resources to support long-term positive outcomes.
 CiR also provides professional referral services to physicians and clinicians worldwide.

 Founded by Lauren Arborio and Patty Baret, CiR has devoted itself to helping individuals in need of addiction treatment and mental health recovery become vital community participants.
 In 2016, CiR opened its doors to New Yorkers, who were faced with mental illness and addiction, and created Connections in Recovery New York (CiRNY).
 The premier family service serves the metropolitan New York and Long Island communities.
 CiR’s other territories include Los Angeles and Europe.
 If you would like to know more about the organization, please visit the website www.connectionsinrecovery.com.